 - ANU College ANU College of Arts and Social Sciences

 - Course subject Middle Eastern & Central Asian Studies

-- Areas of interest Arab and Islamic Studies, History, International Affairs, Central Asia Studies, Politics
+- Areas of interest Cultural Studies, History, Middle East Studies, Central Asia Studies, European Studies

 Upon successful completion, students will have the knowledge and skills to:

-- demonstrate an advanced ability to appraise social change and the vibrant and diverse cultural life that characterise contemporary Turkish society;
+- appraise social change and the vibrant and diverse cultural life that characterise contemporary Turkish society;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.